wwadge/awair-bridge/README.md

 This is the key that lets us talk to awair.
 Open your Awair Home Application, click one of your sensors and press Awair+, Awair APIs Beta, Cloud API, Get API Token.
 Copy that key that looks like "ey...."

+If you have more than 1 key, separate them by a comma: -e awair_token=key1,key2,key3

 2) pw.username

 This is your PW username eg foo@gmail.com